system-zero/system-zero/data/docs/zs.md

       range or with any of the '_', '/', ':', '~' characters.
       It can also be surrounded by a pair of double quotes.
 In this case it can contain any character included embedded spaces.

-      The `VALUE' can be also subject for word expansion, like:
+      `VALUE' can be also subject for word expansion, like:

         $name=$(which ls)
         $name=$(ls / | grep usr)